adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Software Interfaces
 -------------------
-DuoMonkeyEditor can be accessed by any devices that can run web browser applications including Chrome, Internet Explorer, Mozilla Firefox, or Safari.
-Devices that access DuoMonkeyEditor includes any computer or smaller devices including tablets and mobile devices that runs on iOS, Windows, or Android operating systems.
+DuoMonkeyEditor can be accessed by any devices that can run the latest version web browser applications including Chrome(54.0.2840.59), Microsoft Edge(38.14393.0.0) , Mozilla Firefox(49.0.1), or Safari(10.0).
+Devices that access DuoMonkeyEditor includes any desktop/laptop computer or smaller devices including tablets and mobile devices that runs on iOS, Windows, or Android operating systems up to the latest version.

 Communications Interfaces
 -------------------------